Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 4.4 - Notice.** The Membership is responsible for monitoring votes of concern on the Designated Smart Contract.
 Notice of votes can be set up by LQ Governance Token Holders via the Designated Smart Contract and when successful proposals are executed in the Designated Communication Platform.
 Notices of meetings shall also be posted on LiqwidDAO’s official social media and the Designated Communication Platform including the member information roster, although failure to do so shall not affect the validity of the meeting.
 Any business conducted at a meeting of Members other than that specified in the notice of the meeting shall be of an advisory nature only.

-**Section 4.5 - General Quorum.** The LiqwidDAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of LiqwidDAO.
+**Section 4.5 - Quorum.** The LiqwidDAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of LiqwidDAO.
 All actions using a software agent (e.g. Cardano script), treasury, membership and voting are governed by the Designated Smart Contract.

 # Article V - Partnerships